 Interestingly, Compliance Sheriff has been programmed to scan dynamic web contents as rendered pages rather than as source code.
 That is, the AI-powered system fully renders every page before scanning.
-The wisdom behind this is that much emphasis is placed on end-user experience and not mere functioning of codes lines.
+The wisdom behind this is that much emphasis is placed on end-user experience and not the mere functioning of codes lines.
 This way, you are killing two birds with one stone: you are detecting structural deficits on the website as well as usability barriers.
 That sounds great, doesn’t it?
 The outcome of an accessibility audit is a report to show the state of affairs and create a pathway for progress.
 The report guides your team to those items and sections that require remediation.
-Complain Sheriff generates an accessibility evaluation report which allows your developers easily identify visual representation of issues as well as lines of source code.
-Typically, a report includes basic information about the scan including number of checkpoints tested for, number of pages scanned, and total scanning time.
-Next is the number of violations unearthed, severity of threats, and manual checks.
-Also included are the top checkpoints cited in the scan, top ten accessibility issues detected, ten most affected pages of all pages scanned, and results of recent revisions you might have made.
+Complain Sheriff generates an accessibility evaluation report which allows your developers to easily identify the visual representation of issues as well as lines of source code.
+Typically, a report includes basic information about the scan including the number of checkpoints tested for, the number of pages scanned, and total scanning time.
+Next is the number of violations unearthed, the severity of threats, and manual checks.
+Also included are the top checkpoints cited in the scan, the top ten accessibility issues detected, the ten most affected pages of all pages scanned, and the results of recent revisions you might have made.

 Since the aim of an accessibility scan is to chart a course for remediation, the next step in your compliance journey with Compliance Sheriff is remediation.
 The report leads your team toward retrofitting the website and makes clear-cut recommendations on priority areas.
 By using the “Revise Results” button, you can assess the *Result Revision Wizard*, as Compliance Sheriff calls it.
-This feature gives you a more detailed information about your scan.
-It is through this gateway that you get to carry out manual revision on incorrect results as well as those that do not apply to your website.
+This feature gives you more detailed information about your scan.
+It is through this gateway that you get to carry out a manual revision on incorrect results as well as those that do not apply to your website.
 Here, again, you can access scan failures and warnings regarding your accessibility status.